shubhro88/shubhro88/README.md

 ## Hey 👋, This is Md Mostafijur Rahman!

 ### I'm glad to see you here!
 I have completed my graduation into the Computer Science and Engineering 🎓 from Daffodil International University (DIU) 🏛.
-I'm a passionate learner who's always willing to learn and work across technologies and domains 💡.
+I am a passionate learner who's always willing to learn and work across technologies and domains 💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨.
 ### More about me:
 - 👨💻 Currently working, learning and growing my skillset in Cloud Computing, data structures and algorithms.
 - 💻   I love exploring new tech stack and building cool stuffs.